abarros6/sketch-app-kiro/README.md

 ---

 ## About Kiro

+This project was created as an introduction to the kiro text editor.

 This project was developed using **Kiro**, an AI-powered development assistant that helps transform ideas into fully functional applications through spec-driven development.
 Kiro guided the entire development process from initial requirements gathering through final implementation, demonstrating the power of AI-assisted software development.